gucci-on-fleek/context-packaging/README.md

 Licence
 -------

-The vast majority of files in the zip files originate from ConTeXt itself; please see [`doc/context/documents/general/manuals/mreadme.pdf`][mreadme.pdf] for details on their licensing.
+The vast majority of files in the zip archives originate from ConTeXt itself; please see [`doc/context/documents/general/manuals/mreadme.pdf`][mreadme.pdf] for details on their licensing.
 The files directly contained in this repository are placed in the public domain.